nebari-dev/nebari/docs/source/installation/setup.md

 You should choose another installation option if you are starting from scratch (i.e., no clusters yet) and aiming to have a production environment.

-Found your match?
-Head over to the [Local install docs](../dev_guide/testing.md#local-testing) for more details.

 ## HPC Deployment

 The [QHub HPC](https://hpc.qhub.dev/en/latest/) should be your choice if: